 In October 2017, she appeared as guest conductor with the Brevard Philharmonic in Brevard, NC.

 From 2010-2012, she held the position of interim music director for the Appalachian Philharmonic and the Appalachian State University Opera Program in Boone, NC.
 She resumed these responsibilities for the 2015-2016 season, and serves now on the advisory board for the Hayes School of Music.

-Cornelia convincingly combines the classical-romantic tradition of her old world origins with the unique American flavor that her international background and extensive working experience in her adopted country has provided her and is a sought-after guest conductor in the USA and in Europe.
+Cornelia convincingly combines the classical-romantic tradition of her old-world origins with the unique American flavor that her international background and extensive work experience in her adopted country has provided and is a sought-after guest conductor in the USA and in Europe.